Horní Blatná

 Horní Blatná (Bergstadt Platten) is a town in Karlovy Vary District in the Karlovy Vary Region of the Czech Republic.
 It has about 400 inhabitants.
+The town is located in the Ore Mountains.

-The town is historically associated with tin mining and is located in the Ore Mountain Mining Region, which is a UNESCO World Heritage Site.
+Horní Blatná is historically associated with tin mining and is located in the Ore Mountain Mining Region, which is a UNESCO World Heritage Site.
 The historic town centre is well preserved and is protected as an urban monument zone.

+Etymology

+The name Blatná was probably derived from the Czech word blata (i.e. 'swamps') and referred to the location of the settlement.
+The adjective horní means here 'mining' and states that it was a mining settlement.

 Geography

 Horní Blatná is located about 18 km north of Karlovy Vary.
 It lies in the Ore Mountains.
 The highest point is at 1002 m above sea level.
+The stream Blatenský potok originates here and flows next to the town.

 History

 The settlement of the area was closely connected with tin mining, the origins of which date back to the end of the 15th century.
 Horní Blatná was founded as a mining town in 1532.
 In 1548, it was promoted to a royal mining town by Emperor Ferdinand I and obtained various privileges.

 The railway was opened in 1898.
 According to the census of 1921, the town had a population of 2,090 Germans, 14 Czechoslovaks and 58 foreigners.
-The vast majority of the inhabitants were Roman Catholics, complemented by 62 Protestants and 2 people without religion.
+The vast majority of the inhabitants were Roman Catholics, complemented by 62 Protestants and two people without religion.

-From 1938 to 1945, Horní Blatná was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
-After World War II, the town was returned to Czechoslovakia and the local German population was expelled.
+From 1938 to 1945, Horní Blatná was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the town was returned to Czechoslovakia and the local German-speaking population was expelled.